Tested: Nvidia's new drivers fix RTX 3080 crashes by sacrificing clock speed

 As I said, with the original drivers, the HZD benchmark ran at a mostly consistent 2010MHz on this GPU until it hit the 2025MHz wall and crapped out.
 With Nvidia’s new 456.55 drivers, the the GPU clock speed in Horizon Zero Dawn now flitters between 1980MHz and 1995MHz (though it can still hit a stable 2010MHz in menu screens).
 Nvidia’s fix appears to be dialing back maximum performance with the GPU Boost feature.
 I’ve asked Nvidia for more details about what the new drivers do to improve stability and will update this with more info if I hear back.

 To put this in proper context, these maximum GPU Boost clock speeds remain well above the rated boost speeds for these cards.
 The “fix” results in such a minor speed difference that you won’t practically notice it in the game itself.
 After repeatedly hammering the benchmark, I managed to get HZD to complete a 1440p run once with the original, borked drivers.
 It averaged 129 frames per second.
 With the new, slightly lower-clocked drivers installed, it averaged either 127 or 128 frames per second across three runs.
-That’s essentially the same performance.
+That’s essentially the same performance, well within the margin of error, and could simply be caused by run-to-run testing variance.
 When I tested the Nvidia RTX 3080 Founders Edition with the new drivers, there was no performance or power draw change whatsoever, though it didn’t come close to breaking the 2GHz barrier.

 To be clear once more: The EVGA RTX 3080 FT3 models you can actually buy don’t use this all-POSCAP capacitor configuration.
 The production cards deploy MLCC for added stability.
 Because EVGA caught the issue early, this does not affect FTW3 cards on store shelves.

 If a quick driver update is all it takes to fix this issue on custom boards with six POSCAPs—like the Zotac Trinity—or whatever else is causing stability issues, then great.
-We’ll need to do more testing to see if the new sub-2GHz limit imposed in HZD with the 456.55 drivers carries over to other scenarios, to determine if this change affects the very topmost performance in the very fastest custom RTX 3080 models out there.
+We’ll need to do more testing to see if the slightly slower maximum GPU Boost clock speeds witnessed in HZD with the 456.55 drivers carries over to other scenarios with ultra-fast cards, to determine if this change affects the very topmost performance in the very fastest custom RTX 3080 models out there.
 (A quick run of the F1 2020 benchmark showed slightly slower clock speeds there, too.)

 But for now, if you’ve been lucky enough to score a GeForce RTX 3080 or 3090, but unlucky enough to get one that suffers from crashes, go download Nvidia’s Game Ready 456.55 drivers pronto.
 The new drivers should be available via GeForce Experience as well.
 If our experiences with HZD is any indication, it could be the fix for what ails you.
 Update: Users of the r/nvidia subreddit report an end to crashing with their RTX 3080 cards in various games, too.

-Note: Update: An Nvidia representative reached out to say the company hasn’t “done anything to lock the GPU to sub-2 GHz operation with the new driver.”
-Editor’s note: This article originally ran on September 28, 2020, but was updated to make the essentially identical average FPS performance witnessed between the two drivers more clear.
-We also reworded the third paragraph from the end from “sub-2GHz limit” to “slower maximum GPU Boost clock speeds” as Nvidia reached out and said there is no sub-2GHz limit imposed by the new drivers.